dsatrawada/csc-481-codenames/README.md

 ### External Resources
-Our project extends the pre-existing Codenames Simulation codebase from this [Github Repository](https://github.com/thomasahle/codenames).
-Our modifications involved adding different gameplay scenarios and incorporating word similarities cached from Wordnet Database and Dict2Vect, for the bot to find clues and make guesses.
+Our project extends the pre-existing Codenames Simulation from this [Github Repository](https://github.com/thomasahle/codenames).
+Our modifications involved adding different gameplay scenarios and incorporating word similarities cached from Wordnet Database and Dict2Vect.
 We also implemented a more intuitive UI for the user to easily keep track of the game states, their scores, and other statistics.

-To pull the word similarities from Wordnet databases, we used the WordNet corpus reader from `NLTK` library.
-Since we already cached all the word similarities to different `JSON` files in `similarities` directory , installing `NLTK` library is unecessary to run the simulation.
+To pull the word similarities from Wordnet databases, we used the WordNet corpus reader from the `NLTK` library.
+Since we already cached all the word similarities to different `JSON` files in the `similarities` directory, installing the `NLTK` library is unnecessary to run the simulation.
 However, if we wish to install this library to verify the functionality of caching modules, we can do so by calling `pip install nltk`.
-Then, in a seperate Python file, run:
+Then, in a separate Python file, run:
 ```
 import nltk
 from nltk.corpus import wordnet as wn